benazarenko/MCE/README.md

 end
 ```

-Translating this will produce 3 `mcfunction` files with following paths:
+Processing this will remove folder `test` and create 3 `mcfunction` files:

 ```
 .